EarthScope/ringserver/doc/ringserver.md

   <b>rxlog-20260316T0000-20260317T0000</b>
 </pre>

+<p >Entries are only written for clients that transmitted or received data; clients with no activity in a given direction are omitted from the respective log file.</p>

 <p >By default transfer logs use a legacy text format.
 The <b>-Uj</b> command line option or the <b>UsageLogJSONLines</b> config parameter enables JSON Lines format instead, where each line is a JSON object containing protocol details, per-stream byte counts, and client metadata.</p>

 <p >In text format, each TX or RX log file contains entries with this pattern:</p>